weaviate/weaviate-io/developers/weaviate/search/multi-vector.md

 </TabItem>
 </Tabs>

-You can also specify the query vectors as a list/array of vectors.
-In this case, they will be parsed according to the order of the specified target vectors.
+You can also specify the query vectors as an array of vectors.
+The array will be parsed according to the order of the specified target vectors.

-## Specify target vector names & join strategy
+## Specify target vector names and join strategy

-Specify target vectors as a list/array of named vectors and how to join the result sets.
+Specify target vectors as an array of named vectors and how to join the result sets.

-The `sum`, `average`, `minimum` join strategies simply require the name of the strategy and the target vectors.
+The `sum`, `average`, `minimum` join strategies only require the name of the strategy and the target vectors.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python Client v4">